Bristol Castle: History

-The castle was demolished in 1656, according to Millerd's map of Bristol.
+Preservation

+During the post-Civil War period, according to James Millerd's map of Bristol, the remaining parts of the castle were demolished by 1656.
 However one octagonal tower survived until it was torn down in 1927.
 It was sketched by Samuel Loxton in 1907.
 There are some remains of the banqueting hall incorporated in a building which still exists above ground today, known as the Castle Vaults.
-In 1938 the Castle Vaults was used as a tobacconists shop.
+In 1938 the Castle Vaults was used as a tobacconist's shop.

 The castle moat was covered over in 1847 but still exists and is mainly navigable by boat, flowing under Castle Park and into the Floating Harbour.
 The western section is a dry ditch and a sally port into the moat survives near St Peter's Church.

 A 16 m long postern tunnel runs underneath the south west part of the castle.

-Today

-The area was redeveloped for commerce, and later largely destroyed in the 'Bristol Blitz'.
+The area was redeveloped for commerce, and later largely destroyed in the Bristol Blitz.
 It was subsequently redeveloped as a public open space, Castle Park.

 The vaulted chambers of the Castle are a Scheduled Ancient Monument.